-Synostosis stands for osseous union of two adjacent bones can involve any part of the upper extremity.
+Synostosis stands for the osseous union of two adjacent bones can involve any part of the upper extremity.
 Congenital radioulnar synostosis results from failure of segmentation between the radius and ulna which leads to loss of motion between two bones [pronation and supination].
-The synostosis occurs at upper end of radius and ulna.
+The synostosis occurs at the upper end of radius and ulna.

 Male and female incidence is approximately equal.

 Wilkie originally described two types of congenital radioulnar synostosis

 - Type 2 – Partial synostosis.
 Often associated with radial head dislocation.

 Four types of congenital radioulnar synostosis are described now [Cleary and Omer]

 - Synostosis associated posterior dislocation of the radius

 - Synostosis associated anterior dislocation of the radius

 It is true congenital radioulnar synostosis where ulna and the upper end of the radius are closely fused together.
 The radial head may be fused to the ulna, or it may be completely absent.